evilsoft/crocks/docs/src/pages/docs/crocks/Maybe.md

 Maybe a ~> b -> Boolean
 ```

-Used to compare the underlying values of (2) `Maybe` instances for equality by
+Used to compare the underlying values of two `Maybe` instances for equality by
 value, `equals` takes any given argument and returns `true` if the passed
 arguments is a `Maybe` with an underlying value equal to the underlying value
 of the `Maybe` the method is being called on.
 If the passed argument is not